 - a settlement can include things that won't be covered in a tribunal judgement, like getting a good reference

-Settlements reached through LRA conciliation are legally binding.
-You'll sign an agreement called a COT 3, and once you've agreed it - even verbally - there's no going back on it.
+Settlements reached through LRA early conciliation are legally binding.
+You'll sign an agreement called a COT 3, and once you've agreed it, even verbally, there's no going back on it.
 If you or your employer break the agreement, they could sue you, or you could sue them.

 Another form of legally binding settlement is a 'compromise agreement'.
 These agreements are used where the LRA is not involved.
 There are strict requirements on a compromise agreement - putting it down in writing and signing it isn't enough.